 - The Thrower doesn’t know where to throw the ball to their teammate.
 It all depends on the situation and the pressure.
 If the player receiving is alone the ball should be thrown to their foot but if the player receiving has a defender on them it might be best to throw it to their thigh, foot, head or chest or the opposite side of the defender.
 Also depends if the player receiving is fast or if they have great control.
 If the player is fast then a throw into space might be better, compared to a slow player with great control.

 What the Japanese know about soccer

-1 Reason the Japanese players are so good is because they practice technique like crazy!
-Many Football Schools in Japan have training walls around the pitch and they do lots of passing and 1st-touch drills to build muscle memory.
-Most soccer players never reach this point and could but they think they are so good already.
-That is a big problem in American High School Players.
-1 reason for this is their parents tell them how great they are instead of saying yea your good but you can get better.
+One reason the Japanese players are so good at futbol is because they practice technique like crazy!
+Many football schools in Japan have training walls around the pitch and they do lots of passing and 1st-touch drills to build muscle memory.
+Most soccer players never reach this point and could, but they think they are so good already.
+Attitude and sports maturity is a big problem in American high school players.
+One reason for this is their parents tell them how great they are instead of saying “yes you’re good, but you can get better.”

 - Start your drill from a throw-in (Practice this from your own defensive third, middle third and attacking third).
 The soccer throw-in needs to be practices in all parts of the field/pitch.

 - Have 4 Different Stations so that Station #1 is the throw in station, Station #2 Receives the throw in and has to pass to Station #3, passes to Station #3, Station #3 plays to Station #4 who scores.

 - Rotate so that the player follows their pass.
 The shooter will end up going to the back of the throw in line.